dtcenter/METplotpy/docs/Users_Guide/box.rst

 to values that can be set via the METviewer tool.
-YAML is a recursive acronym for "YAML Ain't Markup Language" and according to `yaml.org <https://yaml.org>`_, it is a "human-readable data-serialization language".
-It is commonly used for configuration files and in applications where data is being stored or transmitted".
+YAML is a recursive acronym for "YAML Ain't Markup Language" and according to `yaml.org <https://yaml.org>`_, it is a "human-friendly data serialization language".
+It is commonly used for configuration files and in applications where data is being stored or transmitted.
 Two configuration files are required, the first is a default configuration file, **box_defaults.yaml** that is found in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
 All default configuration files are located in the